blobbyofficial/blobbyofficial/README.md

 ---

-I make **free DaVinci Resolve fusion presets** for short-form video editors — built around TikTok workflows and cinematic looks.
+I create **free DaVinci Resolve presets** for short-form content, such as TikTok and YouTube short videos.

-Presets are available on my [store](https://blobbyofficial.com/#store), and tutorials for them are coming to [YouTube](https://youtube.com/@blobby.official).
+Presets available on my [store](https://blobbyofficial.com/#store), and tutorials are coming to [YouTube](https://youtube.com/@blobby.official) soon.

 ---